Turn your leads into revenue: start with better lead capture forms

 If you set HubSpot up intelligently, a form becomes the ignition switch for your entire sales process.

-Automated workflows kick in immediately;
+Automated workflows kick in immediately:

-• A nurture email goes out,
+- A nurture email goes out.

-• Sales is notified while the prospect is still on the page.
+- Sales is notified while the prospect is still on the page.

-Salesforce: capture, route and close
+Salesforce: capture, route, and close

 The continuous optimization loop

-Form optimization is not a one-and-done project.
-The highest-performing teams treat it as an ongoing process: review performance monthly, identify the forms that are underperforming, and make targeted changes.
+The highest-performing teams treat it as an ongoing process: review performance monthly, identify underperforming forms, and make targeted changes.

 FAQ